erikaxe/eriaxe/README.md

 ## About Me

 I'm Erik, a passionate front end developer with a keen interest in computers.
-I bring 2 years of experience to the table.
-Explore this repository to learn more about my skills and experiences as a front end developer.
+Explore my website and this repository to learn more about my skills and experiences as a front end developer.

 ## Technologies Used